Boundary integral equation methods for the solution of scattering and transmission 2D elastodynamic problems: Introduction

 We employ Nystr\"om discretizations for the numerical solution of the various BIEs derived in this paper.
 We pursue the classical Nystr\"om method based on trigonometric interpolation, logarithmic kernel singularity splittings and the classical Kussmaul and Martensen~\cite{kusmaul,martensen} quadratures for the analytic resolution of periodized logarithmic singularities.
-This discretization strategy leads to high-order BIE solvers for elastodynamics scattering and transmission problems in the case of smooth boundaries.
-The use of trigonometric interpolation enables a straightforward implementation of Fourier multipliers, and thus of the DtN approximations we construct on the basis of the periodic pseudodifferential calculus.
+This discretization strategy leads to high-order BIE solvers for elastodynamics scattering and transmission problems in the case of smooth boundaries. \secondReviewer{However, since the Kussmaul-Martensen discretizations rely on global interpolation, they are not compatible with fast methods such as the Fast Multipole Methods~\cite{hao2014high} which may limit their appeal.
+Other high-order discretization strategies that rely on use of panels (e.g. Alpert quadratures~\cite{alpert1999hybrid}) and which are compatible with fast methods are currently being explored.} One distinct advantage of the use of trigonometric interpolation is facilitating a straightforward implementation of Fourier multipliers, and thus of the DtN approximations we construct on the basis of the periodic pseudodifferential calculus. \secondReviewer{We follow here the common practice in the community of using square root Fourier multiplier approximations of DtN operators~\cite{AntoineX,Antoine,DaLo:2015} which tend to deliver the best results in the high-frequency regime on account of their nearly optimal treatment of modes in the Fourier space transition regime from propagating to evanescent modes.
+The implementation of those non local operators is significantly more challenging when panel discretizations are used, and the prevalent strategy resorts to Pad\'e approximations of square roots~\cite{AntoineX,Antoine}, which, in turn, requires solutions of certain elliptical problems on the boundary.
+The latter feature Laplace-Beltrami operators in the case of surfaces in 3D, and as such, they are challenging to solve in the context of Nystr\"om discretizations and are the subject of ongoing research.}